TheNoobInventor/lego-ev3-segway/README.md

 With the network connection set up, the next thing is configure an SSH connection to the EV3.
 This will enable commands to be sent to the robot, over the network, to run programs, change settings and install packages.

-This ev3dev [guide](https://www.ev3dev.org/docs/tutorials/connecting-to-ev3dev-with-ssh/) is used to set up the SSH connection which has instructions for MacOS, Ubuntu and Windows.
+This ev3dev [guide](https://www.ev3dev.org/docs/tutorials/connecting-to-ev3dev-with-ssh/)  sets up the SSH connection which has instructions for MacOS, Ubuntu and Windows.
 The SSH connection is also necessary if one wants to use the [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to edit files easily in VS Code.
-However, after sometime the VS Code remote connection to the robot could not be established, this issue is nonexistent when creating an ssh connection to the robot using a terminal window; this method will be used herein.
+On working on the project, however, after a while the VS Code remote connection to the robot could not be established, this issue is nonexistent when creating an ssh connection to the robot using a terminal window; this method will be used herein.

 ### Clone Project Repository